Seismogram

 Historically, seismograms were recorded on paper attached to rotating drums, a kind of chart recorder.
 Some used pens on ordinary paper, while others used light beams to expose photosensitive paper.
 Today, practically all seismograms are recorded digitally to make analysis by computer easier.
-Some drum seismometers are still found, especially when used for public display.
-Seismograms are essential for finding the location and magnitude of earthquakes.

 Recording

 Prior to the availability of digital processing of seismic data in the late 1970s, the records were done in a few different forms on different types of media.

 A Helicorder drum is a device used to record data into photographic paper or in the form of paper and ink.
 A piece of paper is wrapped around a rotating drum of the helicorder which receives the seismic signal from a seismometer.
 For each predefined interval of data, the helicorder will plot the seismic data in one line before moving to the next line at the next interval.
 The paper must be changed after the helicorder writes on the last line of the paper.
 In the model that use ink, regular maintenance of the pen must be done for accurate recording.

 A Develocorder is a machine that records multi-channel seismic data into a 16 mm film.
 The machine was developed by Teledyne Geotech during the mid-1960s.
 It can automatically plot seismograms from 18 seismic signal sources and 3 time signals on a continuous reel of film.
 The signals from seismometers are processed by 15.5 Hz recording galvanometers which record the seismograms to a reel of 200 ft of film at the speeds between 3 and 20 cm per minute.
 The machine has self-contained circulating chemicals that are used to automatically develop the film.
 However, the machine takes at least ten minutes from the time of recording to the time that the film can be viewed.